-It is AMATS goal that the regional transportation system provides adequate mobility for all persons.
+It is AMATS2 goal that the regional transportation system provides adequate mobility for all persons.
 Public transportation is especially important in low-income and minority communities, which often lack adequate access to employment opportunities, retail, recreational and social/cultural activities.
 In 2020, the AMATS 2020 Transit Plan analyzed the overall level of accessibility that the existing public transit network offered to the Akron metropolitan area and specifically to low-income, minority, elderly and disabled persons in the region.
 Those results were used to analyze public transportation accessibility in Transportation Outlook 2045.

-The first step in the public transportation accessibility analysis determined the percentage of the total population in Summit and Portage counties living within a 0.25 mile walking distance of existing fixed-route transit service.
-The second step of the analysis determined the percentage of minority population and low-income population living within a 0.25 mile walking distance of existing fixed-route transit
+The first step in the public transportation accessibility analysis determined the percentage of the total population in Summit and Portage counties living within a 0.25 mile walking distance of existing fixed route transit service.
+The second step of the analysis determined the percentage of minority population and low-income population living within a 0.25 mile walking distance of existing fixed route transit service.
+The third step compared the percentage of minority population and low-income population to the percentage of the total population having access to fixed route transit service.